nonbinarycoding/chester/README.md

-# CatBot for Discord
+# Chester for Discord

-CatBot is an incredibly simple Discord bot.
+Chester, previously known as CatBot, is an incredibly simple Discord bot.
 You send it the command '+meow' and it returns a random joke about cats.
 That's it.

 ## Using the public bot

-If you want to invite CatBot to your existing server, just point your browser at https://discord.com/oauth2/authorize?client_id=686054770141692080&scope=bot .
+If you want to invite Chester to your existing server, just point your browser at https://discord.com/oauth2/authorize?client_id=686054770141692080&scope=bot .

 ## Usage

-In the Discord server running CatBot, type:
+In the Discord server running Chester, type:

 ```
 +meow